 Again, depending on your home and current utility rates, you could pay your new geothermal hvac system off in 2 to 10 years.
 The energy savings achieved with a new energy efficient geothermal system will pay you for years.
 You may even qualify for zero percent interest financing for 60 months on your new geothermal hvac system.
 Ask your representitive for more details.
-Call us now at 443-614-2068 for your Free, No Obligation, Geothermal Consultation and Written Estimate.
+Call us now for your Free, No Obligation, Geothermal Consultation and Written Estimate.

 Geothermal heat pumps (GHP, GeoExchange, earth-coupled, ground-source, or water-source heat pumps) work similar to normal heat pumps, essentially, as long as the outdoor temperature is above freezing.
 BUT, instead of exchanging the heat in your home with the outside air, it exchanges stored heat from underground that has been generated by solar energy (the Sun).
 How is this better?
 Underground temperature is more consistent (50-60 degrees year round in Delmarva) than above ground temperature (0-100 degrees depending on season in Delmarva).